csc7/PP4_CI_WQCS/README.md

     - To check if request is AJAX:
     Check if request is AJAX, accessed on January 4th, 2022, at 2058, in https://stackoverflow.com/questions/8508602/check-if-request-is-ajax-in-python .

+    - To solve the issue of sending data, from weather.js to to views.py (app_weather) with AJAX, that can be convertible to float: https://stackoverflow.com/questions/1969476/ajax-success-event-not-working; accessed on January 4th, 2022, at 21:10.

+    - To update "div" element instead of whole page with AJAX: https://stackoverflow.com/questions/18490026/refresh-reload-the-content-in-div-using-jquery-ajax; accessed on January 4th, 2022, at 21:20.

 - W3C®.
 Copyright © 2021 W3C ® (MIT, ERCIM, Keio, Beihang):
     - How to introduce author in anchor element: https://www.w3.org/TR/2011/WD-html5-author-20110809/the-link-element.html, accessed on August 4th, 2021, at 00:06.